Setup and Data Synchronization Requirements

 As a general principle, the Hello Retail solution can only be as good as the supplied data allows.
 Therefore, it is important that you provide product information in a structured fashion that enables us to read and use it “as is”.
 Please read through the guide and make sure the data feeds follow the structure explained.

-Hello Retail uses feeds to synchronize data between our database and the shop.
-The feeds should be in JSON format.
+Hello Retail uses feeds to synchronize data between client's shop and our database.
+The feeds should be in either JSON, XML or CSV format.

 The data in these feeds must always match what is seen on the site.